 TTAC is experiencing heavy censorship on many social media channels since we’ve been targeted by the mainstream media sellouts, social media bullies, and political turncoats.
 Be sure to get the TRUTH by subscribing to our email list.
 It’s free.

-According to new research, Nordic walking may offer a plethora of benefits for breast cancer patients.
-Published earlier this month in the European Journal of Cancer Care, the authors believe that this aerobic exercise could be a valuable new rehabilitation strategy for cancer patients.
+According to scientific research, Nordic walking may offer a plethora of benefits for breast cancer patients.
+Published in the European Journal of Cancer Care, the authors believe that this aerobic exercise could be a valuable new rehabilitation strategy for cancer patients.

 Nordic walking is an aerobic exercise that utilizes special walking poles similar to ski poles.
 Although it has been used by cross-country skiers and athletes for training, many non-athletes enjoy Nordic walking for exercise.
 Research has shown that it activated up to 90% of the body’s muscles, burns 46% more calories than regular walking, and promotes core stability and strength.

 But the benefits of Nordic walking extend beyond mere fitness: they can help breast cancer patients heal.
 Breast cancer is the most common breast cancer in women, and the deadliest.
 “Treatments” offered by conventional medicine are toxic and invasive, often resulting in “death from treatment.”

 Treatments like chemotherapy, radiation, and surgery can also significantly impact quality of life for breast cancer patients.
 Even the methods of testing for breast cancer have been shown to cause more harm than most women know.
 Mammography – especially over a long period of time – exposes women to radiation that can actually cause cancer.
 About 20% of all diagnoses turn out to be false positives, which can subject women to unnecessary surgery, biopsies, chemo, and radiation.